SolidOS/userguide/README.md

 You can view how other people see your profile.

 To view your public profile:
-1. Select **Your storage** from the dropdown menu.
+1. Select **Show your profile** from the dropdown menu.
-2. A Folder view of your storage is displayed.
+2. Your public profile

 ### Your stuff